-My friend Ann loves Charity shops.Recently she was walking up Arbroath High Street, and passing OXFAM, when she spotted Mr William Gladstone glowering out from a china plate.
-Despite the Victorian Prime Minister’s gloom, it brought back memories of Ann’s childhood where her parents had a similar plate hanging on their sitting room wall.
+My friend Ann loves browing in charity shops.
+Walking up Arbroath High Street, and passing the OXFAM shop, she spotted the face of Mr William Gladstone, a Victorian Prime Minister, resplendently gazing out from a china plate.
+It brought back memories of her childhood home and a similar plate that hung on the sitting room wall.

-Mr. Gladstone was carried carefully from the window.
+Mr. Gladstone was carefully taken out of the window.
 The price tag said £2.00.
-The assistant smiled helpfully and said, “He’s a bit expensive but if you like him I wonder if you would be interested in Mrs. Gladstone too?
+The assistant smiled, adding, “ I wonder if you’d be interested in Mrs. Gladstone ?
 We left her in the back store room!”
-I’m delighted to report that Mr. and Mrs. G have been happily re-united for the princely sum of four pounds and now hang side by side with a view of the North Sea.
+I’m delighted to report that Mr. and Mrs. G have been happily re-united for the princely sum of four pounds and hang side by side with a view of the North Sea.

 You have to be quick and decisive in local charity shops.
 Last month I spotted a large, shiny, copper kettle for seven pounds.
 I hesitated, after all my ordinary electric kettle is going strong and only needs plugging in for a quick cup of tea.
 This copper one would require a lot of elbow grease and maintenance.
 However, overnight I reflected on howbeautiful it looked and warmed to the idea of it sitting in my kitchen- even if I needed to polish it regularly.
 When I went back the following day it had already gone to another hearth in Arbroath.